 What is the Ideal Answer to Internet Vs. Real Life Meetings?

-For anyone who is a danger to themselves or others, they need a much higher level of care in a confined facility, be it a detox, rehab, or in severe cases, a psychiatric hospital.
+For anyone who is a danger to themselves or others, they need a much higher level of care in a confined facility, be it a detox, rehab, an eating disorder treatment center, or in severe cases, a psychiatric hospital.
 Once addicts/alcoholics are “stable” the best-case scenario is to attend meetings regularly, get a sponsor, and practice “fellowship” with others in your group.
 Online support groups can be a helpful supplement to in-person meetings, one on one sessions with a therapist, or intensive outpatient therapy.
 Thanks to 21st-century technology and the prevalence of 12 step meetings, there is no reason people have to choose one method or the other.

 WANT TO READ MORE?